frctl/fractal/docs/collections.md

 ### Files collection methods

-These methods are provided for working with the files in your library.
+These methods are only available on file collections.

+> None defined yet!

 <!-- ### .count()